ohaibbq/diaspora-packages/fedora/README.md

 #### Discussion

-The 1.8.7 rebuild is a pain.
-However, in Fedora 14 1.8.7 is the default ruby version.
+The 1.8.7 rebuild in Fedora 13 is a pain.

 For better or worse, this installation differs from the procedure outlined in the original README.md: